aruzdh/compsci-notes/linear-algebra/sections/chapter1/section1-4.typ

   Earlier in this section, we remarked that the issue of whether $S$ is the smallest generating set for its span is related to the question of whether some vector in $S$ is a linear combination of the other vectors in $S$.
 Thus the issue of whether $S$ is the smallest generating set for its span is related to the question of whether $S$ is linearly dependent.

   Suppose that $S$ is any linearly dependent set containing two or more vectors.
 Then some vector $v in S$ can be written as a linear combination of the other vectors in $S$, and the subset obtain by removing $v$ from $S$ has the same span as $S$.
 It follows that if no proper subset of $S$ generates the span of $S$, the $S$ must be linearly independent.
-This idea is presented is the following theorem.
+This idea is presented in the following theorem.

   #theorem[
     Let $S$ be a linearly independent subset of a vector space $V$, and let $v in V$ and $v in.not S$.
 Then $S union {v}$ is linearly dependent if and only if $v in "span"(S)$.